sidneyw/sidneyw.com/projects/frontend/src/pages/go-reverse-proxy/index.md

 	log.Fatal(http.ListenAndServe(":"+strconv.Itoa(*port), nil))
 }
 ```
-With the final piece completed the demo went off without a hitch.
-Thanks Go.

-Hopefully you’ve left this post as excited as I am about the go standard library for networking tasks.
-If you found this at all useful or have any questions please leave a comment below.
+Go's standard library did all the heavy lifting necessary to get the demo up and running.
+From here you could extend the proxy to any number of use cases.
+Hopefully, you're as excited as I am about the practically of the go standard library.
+If you found this at all useful leave a comment below.